 The seemingly simple rule that a positive number multiplied by a negative number results in a negative number is a cornerstone of mathematics, rippling through algebra, calculus, and beyond.
 Understanding the why behind this rule goes beyond rote memorization; it's about grasping the fundamental principles of numbers, operations, and mathematical consistency.
-This article will delve into the various explanations – from intuitive examples to more formal proofs – that illuminate why "a positive times a negative equals a negative."
+This article will look at the various explanations – from intuitive examples to more formal proofs – that illuminate why "a positive times a negative equals a negative.

 The Intuitive Explanation: Repeated Addition